 Once the fish is marinated, place the pan over medium heat.

-Add the extra pandan leaf, leftover curry leaves and green chilli(2) to the pan followed by the water used to soak the goraka, and cook for five minutes.
+Add the extra pandan leaf, leftover curry leaves, and green chillies to the pan, followed by the water used to soak the goraka, and cook for five minutes.

 Try not to stir the gravy with a spoon if you feel the fish needs to be covered with the gravy.